yubrajbhoi/termux-python-12/Doc/library/datetime.rst

    ``tzinfo=None`` can be specified to create a naive datetime from an aware datetime with no conversion of date and time data.

+   :class:`datetime` objects are also supported by generic function :func:`copy.replace`.

    .. versionadded:: 3.6
       Added the ``fold`` argument.